Exawind/openturbine/docs/sphinx/user/floating_platform.rst

 Example: Rigid body with three springs
 ======================================

-This example will walkthrough how to run simulation of a forced rigid body supported by three nonlinear springs (see :ref:`sec-rb-springs` for details) using OpenTurbine's high level API.
+This example will walkthrough how to run simulation of a forced rigid body supported by three nonlinear springs (see :ref:`sec-rb-springs` for details) using Kynema's high level API.
 This model is associated with the DeepCWind platform.
 For the most up to date working version of this code, look in ``tests/documentation_tests/floating_platform``.

 As with any C++ program, start with the includes.
 As a Kokkos-based library, you'll need to include ``Kokkos_Core.hpp`` for setup and teardown operations.
-In this example, we will be interfacing to OpenTurbine using its CFD interface.
+In this example, we will be interfacing to Kynema using its CFD interface.
 In addition to the interface itself, we will include the builder, which is a factory class which will aid in setting up all the necessary data structures.

 .. code-block:: cpp